-Valmet DNA is a single Distributed Control System (DCS) for all your process automation needs in pulp & paper mills, energy production, marine, and process industries.
-It gives you complete control of all your processes and provides user experience and transparency that go far beyond traditional automation systems.
-Valmet DNA can be applied for process controls, machine controls, drive controls, and quality controls.
-Information management is an integrated part of the platform along with mechanical and field device condition monitoring.
-The single system architecture saves on both costs and effort while ensuring open growth for your future challenges.
+Valmet DNA is a future-proof Distributed Control System (DCS) designed to fulfill your process automation requirements across various industries, including pulp mills, paper machines, energy production, marine, and process industries.
+With Valmet DNA, you gain full command over all your processes and enjoy an exceptional user experience that surpasses conventional automation systems.
+This versatile DCS can be utilized for process controls, machine controls, drive controls, quality controls, and condition monitoring.
+Furthermore, information management is seamlessly integrated into the platform, and its unified system architecture not only reduces costs and effort but also ensures scalability.

 The leading DCS user experience in pulp, board, paper and tissue mills, energy, marine, and process industries